liudaohui404/stock-monitor/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository
 2. Run npm install
 3. If on MacOS run chmod +x index.js first, then run npm link
-4. Now ypu can try it with `stock-monitor --help `
+4. Now you can try it with `stock-monitor --help `